Note

 Overview#

-This plugin provides five text evaluation metrics for comparing predictions against ground truth:
+This plugin provides seven text evaluation metrics for comparing predictions against ground truth:

 Metric